ryanburgess/inclusion/README.md

  * [Cut it out—How to stop using weak language at work](https://www.theladders.com/career-advice/cut-it-out-how-to-stop-using-weak-language-at-work) - An article about how to be a good communicator at work
  * [The Mistake Companies Make When They Use Data to Plan Diversity Efforts](https://hbr.org/2019/04/the-mistake-companies-make-when-they-use-data-to-plan-diversity-efforts) - A useful article to help companies approach improve diversity efforts
  * [50 Ways to Fight Bias](https://leanin.org/50-ways-to-fight-gender-bias) - Some helpful tips for ways to fight gender bias
+ * [Why the 'nice guy' penalty disadvantages all workers](https://www.bbc.com/worklife/article/20210310-why-the-nice-guy-penalty-disadvantages-all-workers) - Research suggests that men are distrusted and passed over at work when they exhibit qualities stereotypically assigned to women.
+Fixing this would benefit all of us.

 ## Newsletters
  * [Better Allies](https://betterallies.com/more-content/) - This is an excellent weekly newsletter that provides 5 insightful tips each week